 Lowe Wines is a certified organic vineyard and winery that specialises in small batch winemaking using innovative techniques.
 Our Mudgee vineyards are untrellised, unirrigated and certified organic.
 They produce lower yields of distinctively individual grapes; one of four flag ship varieties being Zinfandel.
 We are leading the field with practical sustainable management in our vineyards and on our farm.

-Robert Lowe, a recent migrant from Wales and then magistrate at Bringelly NSW, is granted land in the Mudgee district under a ticket of occupation
+Robert Lowe, a recent migrant from Wales and then magistrate at Bringelly NSW, is granted land in the Mudgee district under a ticket of occupation.

 After her husband’s death, Sarah Lowe and her 11 children cross the Blue Mountains to take up residence on their holdings in Mudgee.
-The Lowe family establishes several significant properties in the district including Tinja the present day home of Lowe Wines.
+The Lowe family establishes several significant properties in the district including Tinja, the present day home of Lowe Wines.

-David Lowe graduates from Roseworthy College in South Australia with a Batchelor of Wine Science (Oneology).
+David Lowe graduates from Roseworthy College in South Australia with a Bachelor of Wine Science (Oenology).
 After graduation David was appointed Assistant Winemaker at the prestigious Rothbury Estate in the Hunter Valley, working for two titans of the wine industry – Len Evans and Murray Tyrrell.
 Over the following 20 vintages at various posts in Australia and overseas, David Lowe establishes his reputation as a leading industry figure in his own right, and commences production in the Hunter Valley under his own brand.

-The first vintage in the newly constructed winery at Tinja is completed
+The first vintage in the newly constructed winery at Tinja is completed.

 Production is moved to a certified organic process.
 The Lowe Zinfandel is awarded best of its kind at the 2003 International Wine Challenge.

-During his 35-year career David has been the recipient of industry awards, trophies and medals, including Best Zinfandel at the 2003 International Wine Challenge (runner-up in 2004) and the Qantas Cup for the Best Australian Chardonnay (1985).
+During his 35-year career David has been the recipient of numerous industry awards, trophies and medals, including Best Zinfandel at the 2003 International Wine Challenge (runner-up in 2004) and the Qantas Cup for the Best Australian Chardonnay (1985).
 In 2018 Lowe Wines was awarded 5 stars in the Halliday Wine Companion.

-David Lowe is a prominent wine industry advocate and, during his career, has held several key positions including Vice President of the Winemakers’ Federation of Australia, a member of the strategic NSW Ministers’ Wine Advisory Council, Vice President of the NSW Wine Industry Association and President of the Mudgee Wine Grape Growers Association.
+David Lowe is a prominent wine industry advocate and, during his career, has held several key positions including Vice President of the Winemakers’ Federation of Australia, a member of the strategic NSW Ministers’ Wine Advisory Council, President of the NSW Wine Industry Association and President of the Mudgee Wine Grape Growers Association.